mjmanley/PredictiveModeling/pm_service_api_spss_online.md

 **Scenario name**: Customer satisfaction prediction.

-**Scenario description**: A Telco Company wants to know which customers are at risk of leaving.
+**Scenario description**: A telecommunications company wants to know which customers are at risk of leaving.
 The company asks us to provide a solution to help answer that question.
-A Data Scientist prepares a predictive model and shares it with you (the developer).
+A data scientist prepares a predictive model and shares it with you (the developer).
 Your task is to deploy the model and generate predictive analytics by making score requests against the